Computing Euler factors of genus 2 curves at odd primes of almost good reduction: Introduction

 \section{Introduction}

-The $L$-functions and modular forms database (LMFDB) \cite{LMFDB} currently contains a database of 66,158 genus 2 curves $C/\Q$ with absolute discriminant bounded by $10^6$ whose computation is described in \cite{BSSVY}.
+The $L$-functions and modular forms database (LMFDB) \cite{LMFDB} currently contains a database of 66\,158 genus 2 curves $C/\Q$ with absolute discriminant bounded by $10^6$ whose computation is described in \cite{BSSVY}.
 The bound on the discriminant is motivated by the fact that it also serves as a bound on the conductor of the $L$-function of $C$.
 In the context of the LMFDB one naturally organizes objects according to the conductor of their $L$-function, since this invariant determines the level of the corresponding modular form predicted by the Langlands program (in the case of genus 2 curves, a Siegel modular form that is generically a paramodular form).
 One prioritizes examples of small conductor, because this makes it more feasible to compute their $L$-functions, and to identify other objects in the LMFDB (including modular forms) that have the same $L$-function.

 But bounding the discriminant is overly restrictive: genus 2 curves of small conductor need not have small discriminant.
 This is also true of elliptic curves, but becomes much more pronounced in higher genus due to the possibility that the minimal discriminant of a curve may be divisible by primes $p$ that do not divide the conductor of its $L$-function, which cannot happen in genus~1.
 This necessarily happens when the Jacobian of $C$, reduces to a product of elliptic curves over $\F_p$, which forces the curve to have bad reduction.
 This is not an uncommon occurrence, and may happen even when the Jacobian is geometrically simple.
-When this situation arises, we say that $p$ is a prime of \defi{almost good reduction} for $C$.
+We call a prime of bad reduction for $C$ that does not divide the conductor of its $L$-function a prime of \defi{almost good reduction} for $C$.

-There is work in progress to expand the genus 2 curve database in the LMFDB to include more than 5 million genus 2 curves over $\Q$ with conductor below $2^{20}\approx 10^6$, and more than half of these curves have almost good reduction at some prime, including almost half a million that have geometrically simple Jacobians \cite{S24}.
+There is work in progress to expand the genus 2 curve database in the LMFDB to include more than five million genus 2 curves over $\Q$ with conductor below $2^{20}\approx 10^6$, and more than half of these curves have almost good reduction at some prime, including almost half a million that have geometrically simple Jacobians \cite{S24}.
 The primes $p$ involved need not be small and may substantially exceed the conductor bound.
 For example, the curve

 \begin{footnotesize}

 \end{footnotesize}

 has prime conductor $270761$ and minimal discriminant $270761\cdot 14556001^{22}$, with $p=14\,556\,001$ a prime of almost good reduction, and there are examples with conductor less than $2^{20}$ that have primes of almost good reduction as large as $43\,858\,540\,753$.